 But how about a little research on the internet and getting my hands dirty this weekend?
-Both the hubs and I love, love, love this parsley ham hock terrine jambon persillé, also known as French parsley head cheese…
+Both the hubs and I love, love, love this parsley ham hock terrine or jambon persillé, a French classic.

 Whenever we are in France on a road trip…

 We always make sure that we buy lunches in the supermarket.

 And those lunches always contain fresh French baguettes.
 Duck rillettes.
 Pâté en croûte or oven baked paté in puff pastry.
 A soft cheese like Rocamadour or Saint-Marcellin.